 To keep your ERP protected and secure, it’s critical to establish appropriate controls by implementing ERP security solutions and integrating them with the rest of the security operations.

-To keep yourself one step in front of potential threats, it’s essential to be well informed and stay current on community issues.
+Keep yourself one step in front of potential threats by staying well informed and maintaining current community issues.
 Cybersecurity threats evolve and develop fast.
-Therefore, your organization could involve everyone from the executives to the daily users in ERP Security – depending on the severity of the threats.
+As such, your organization needs to ensure everyone from the top-level executives to the daily users in your ERP Systems are educated on best practices to reduce the chances of the threats.

 It’s essential to keep everyone in the loop to run an appropriately informed and well-updated organization.
 Being strict and precise is precisely what can keep intruders out of sensitive data.

-Beyond internal risks, it’s important to stay secure from external adversaries, and the best way to do so is by using an ERP Security solution that can:
+Beyond internal risks, it’s important to keep your systems secure from external adversaries, and the best way to do so is by using an ERP Security solution that can:

 ERP security solutions can monitor system settings, patch/authorization management, or RFC communication.

-Using an ERP Security solution will reduce an organization’s attack surface and harden company security worldwide.
-That is why integrating your ERP security monitoring to a centralized SIEM like LogPoint can significantly add value in the areas of cybersecurity, IT operations, and system compliance.
+Using an ERP Security solution will reduce an organization’s attack surface and strengthen your company’s security all over.
+That is why integrating your ERP security monitoring to a centralized SIEM, like LogPoint, can significantly add value in the areas of cybersecurity, IT operations, and system compliance.
 Ideally, these platforms use UEBA (User Entity and Behavior Analytics) – to get behavioral insights in addition to rule-based monitoring.